-The current Phase II of the Disconnections Rulemaking is examining additional reforms and preventative measures for reducing the disconnection rate for residential gas and electric disconnections, including the evaluation of a pilot proposal for community-based organization (CBO) case management services to eligible customers at risk of disconnection in select zip codes.
+The ongoing Phase II of the Disconnections Rulemaking is examining additional reforms and preventative measures for reducing the disconnection rate for residential gas and electric disconnections, including the evaluation of a pilot proposal for community-based organization (CBO) case management services to eligible customers at risk of disconnection in select zip codes.
+On April 18, 2022, the CPUC issued D.22-04-047 in the COVID-19 Arrears Rulemaking (R.21-02-014), providing a framework to establish and operate a Community Based Organization Case Management Pilot Program (CBO Pilot).
+The CBO Pilot is designed to operate in targeted